kevintamakuwala/Lets-Ship-Book-Reviews/README.md

 ### Accessing Project

-Once both the backend and frontend are running, you can access ByteBattles by navigating to the provided URLs in your web browser:
+Once the backend is running, you can access Project by navigating to the provided URLs in your web browser:

 - **Backend**: [http://localhost:8000](http://localhost:8000)